jonpatterns/redditstyle/readme.md

-# /r/Ubuntu Styles
+# /u/tur2rr2r styles

-These are the styles for [/r/ubuntu](http://reddit.com/r/ubuntu), the Ubuntu community on Reddit.
+These are the styles for various subreddits.

 ## Contributing